ionic-team/ionic-storage/README.md

 }
 ```

+or create the storage this way in app.component.ts to have access to the same database instance across your app.

 ## API

 The Storage API provides ways to set, get, and remove a value associated with a key, along with clearing the database, accessing the stored keys and their quantity, and enumerating the values in the database.